-The American Historical Association and the Society for History Education are pleased to offer a joint membership package that provides access to the publications, programs, and other activities of both organizations.
+The American Historical Association is pleased to offer a special membership price for K-12 educators.
 Don’t pass up this opportunity to gain better access to what’s new in history teaching and in the larger historical community and to become part of history education's strongest advocacy network.
 The AHA also offers a special Institutional Membership for K-12 history departments.

-The AHA’s Perspectives on History.
-The major national news monthly of the profession.
+- The AHA’s Perspectives on History.
+The major national news monthly of the discipline.
 Provides articles and commentary on important events, trends, and people.
-Includes a regular column on “Teaching Innovations,” special features, and opinion pieces.
+Includes popular features on teaching and learning.
 Published during the academic year, September through May.

-The History Teacher.
-A quarterly teaching journal, published by the Society for History Education and including articles on curricula and instructional techniques, analyses of important interpretations and historiographical problems, and critical review essays on audiovisual materials, textbooks, and other classroom materials.
+- All AHA members can receive a discounted subscription to The History Teacher, a quarterly teaching journal published by the Society for History Education, which includes articles on curricula and instructional techniques, analyses of important interpretations and historiographical problems, and critical review essays on audiovisual materials, textbooks, and other classroom materials.

-Additional member benefits available to all individual AHA members.
+- Additional member benefits are available to all individual AHA members.

 Don’t Pass This Up!

 The American Historical Association.
 Founded in 1884, the AHA is the nation’s oldest and largest professional organization in the field of history, and the only organization that encompasses all geographical, chronological, and topical interests and all work contexts.